vrtmrz/obsidian-livesync/README.md

 This plug-in might be useful for researchers, engineers, and developers with a need to keep their notes fully self-hosted for security reasons.
 Or just anyone who would like the peace of mind of knowing that their notes are fully private.

-## IMPORTANT NOTICE
+>[!IMPORTANT]

-- Before installing or upgrading this plug-in, please back your vault up.
+> - Before installing or upgrading this plug-in, please back your vault up.
-- Do not enable this plugin with another synchronization solution at the same time (including iCloud and Obsidian Sync).
+> - Do not enable this plugin with another synchronization solution at the same time (including iCloud and Obsidian Sync).
-- This is a synchronization plugin.
+> - This is a synchronization plugin.
 Not a backup solution.
 Do not rely on this for backup.

 ## How to use